spinningideas/typeorm-poc/ReadMe.md

 ### 6) Run the application in development mode

-The application is written in typescript and compiled into javascript in a "dist" folder - the command below will compile the app and run it.
+The application is written in typescript and relies on tables and data that is created during app startup and running the npm command:

 ```npm run dev```